 IMPORTANT!
 For pregnant women and nursing mothers, the need for the substance should be multiplied by 1.5 times.

-5. When drawing up the menu, remember:
+5. When creating a menu, remember:

 6. What to eat with what?